LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab2-repository-configuration.md

 ## Database Environments Overview

-Your configuration is ready with these environments (using Azure SQL Database):
+Your configuration is ready with these environments, this is for `2.flyway-pipeline.toml` (using Azure SQL Database):

 | Environment | Purpose                  | Environment Variable   | Example Database Name   |
 | ----------- | ------------------------ | ---------------------- | ----------------------- |